AlissaSabre/CellDiff/README.md

 CellDiff
 ========

-An Excel plug-in to compare (diff) cell contents.
+An Excel add-in to compare (diff) cell contents.
 Written in C# with NetOffice.

 ## Summary